 If you are a shy person or an introvert, you might look forward to job search networking just about as much as you look forward to going to the dentist.
 But, even if you are an extrovert, for many, the thought of professional networking can be anxiety-producing.

 The truth, though, is that the reality of job search networking is not all that complicated.
 Job search networking, at its heart, is simply about building relationships in which you share mutually beneficial, career-related information, resources, and referrals.
 Put that way, it doesn’t seem so bad, does it?

-Professional networking isn’t for amateurs.
-Or the faint of heart.
-In fact, if mismanaged, your professional networking efforts may actually hinder, rather than advance, your career.
+But, as simple as job search networking can be, if mismanaged, your networking efforts may actually hinder, rather than advance, your career.
 People are often unaware that they are making job search networking mistakes and that’s assuming they even know such mistakes are possible.

 Here, then, are some things you ought not to do during the course of professional networking:

-- Do not include co-workers in your network if you are looking for another job.
-Not, at least, if you hope to keep your current employer from finding out you looking to move.
+Do not include co-workers in your network if you are looking for another job.
+Or, at least, be very wary about doing so if you hope to keep your current employer from finding out you looking to move.

 Professional networking is exactly that: A network of professional contacts that serve as resources to assist you in your career.
 Treating it as anything less is amateurish.